 - Adult dogs tend to chew when they’re bored.

-- For most dogs, irrespective of their age, chewing is a coping mechanism for separation anxiety.
+- For most dogs, chewing is a coping mechanism for separation anxiety, regardless of age.

 - Adult dogs instinctively chew as it keeps their teeth clean and helps maintain jaw strength.